ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

 oracle, under the chosen-target Diffie-Hellman assumption.

-Note that the existing security proofs do not leverage the VOPRF primitive as a black-box in the security reductions, instead relying on the underlying operations in a non-black-box manner.
+Note that the existing security proofs do not leverage the VOPRF primitive as a black-box in the security reductions.
+Instead it relies on the underlying operations in a non-black-box manner.
 Hence, an explicit reduction from the generic VOPRF primitive to the Privacy Pass protocol would strengthen these security guarantees.